chouseknecht/angular-scheduler/README.md

     cd test
     karma start

 SetRRule.js provides end-to-end tests that run with [Protractor](https://github.com/angular/protractor).
 Follow the instructions to install protractor and a local selenium server (assuming you don't have access to an existing selenium server).
 Launch the provided sample app (as described above) in a terminal session.
 In a separate terminal session launch a local selenium server.
 The test configuration file expects the web server to run at localhost:8000 and the selenium server to run at localhost:4444.
-In a third session luanch the tests:
+In a third session launch the tests:

 Session 1:
     node ./scripts/web-server.js 8000